srini247/MagazineStore/README.md

  * Models contains all the data objects.

- * failed webapi calls will return null object and a error message is logged to console.
+ * Failed webapi calls will return null object and a error message is logged to console.